Creatine-Rich Foods: 20 Natural Food Sources (Increase Creatine Levels Without Supplements) - Lucid™

 17. White beans:

-With arginine and methionine, white beans offer plant-based support for creatine synthesis.
+With arginine and methionine, white beans (and kidney beans) offer plant-based support for creatine synthesis.
 They're also high in fiber and protein, promoting satiety and muscle repair, making them a valuable addition to athletes' diets.

 18. Walnuts: